 But obviously you get what you pay for.
 That’s why our number one choice, the Kinetic Rock and Roll Smart Bike Trainer includes a dedicated app so you can target performance better, get information readouts and relieve boredom.
 On top of that it’s more nuanced in the levels of resistance and performance levels you can reach.

-- A turbo trainer will allow you to continue using your bike all year round.
+- Allows you to continue using your bike all year round.

 - You can keep your physical fitness higher at all times by getting in the saddle as often as you want, regardless of circumstances.